suryanshkumar/online-joint-depthfusion-and-semantic/README.md

 # Acknowledgment
 This work was funded by Focused Research Award from Google.
+Authors thank Silvan Weder (CVG, ETH Zurich) for useful discussion.

-Prior to using the source code in a commercial application, please contact the authors.
+Prior to using the source code for a commercial application, please contact the authors.

-# Author.
+# Authors.
-Davide Menini (MS, ETH Zurich).
+Davide Menini (MS, ETH Zurich), Suryansh Kumar, Martin R. Oswald, Erik Sandstrom, Cristian S, Luc Van Gool.

 This project is completed by Mr. Davide Menini for his Master Thesis.
 Some parts of the code are modified from the original RoutedFusion[1] implementation.

 <tr>